 You’re probably familiar with star anise, that lovely star-shaped spice that is a regular ingredient in holiday cooking…particularly in mulling spices for wine or cider, and in desserts like gingerbread.

-Both aniseed and star anise, which feature in Chinese 5-Spice mixes, have long been used in cooking for their fragrant licorice-like flavor and their digestive benefits.
+Both aniseed and star anise, which feature in Chinese 5-Spice mixes, have long been used in cooking for their fragrant licorice-like flavor and for digestive benefits.
 Although both of these fragrant spices taste similar because they both contain the same flavor compound, anethole, they are different plants entirely.

 4. Rosemary